 Graham Reid | | <1 min read

-Talking to Memphis writer Robert Gordon recently about his forthcoming -- and excellent -- book on the famous Stax recording studio in his hometown, I was reminded of just how often hit songs were on the flipside of singles.
+Talking to Memphis writer Robert Gordon about his excellent book on the famous Stax recording studio in his hometown, I was reminded of just how often hit songs were on the flipside of singles.
 Green Onions for Booker T and the MGs on Stax among them.

 Back in the days when disc jockeys had control over their own playlists they would frequently flip a record over to hear what was on the other side.
 (Today radio programmers are given playlists by some Central Committee and daren't deviate.)

-Then when talking with Bill Haley Jnr about his father and the biography he is writing -- intended publication date next year, the 60th aniversary of Rock Around the Clock -- he reminded me that Haley's seminal hit had also been a flipside.
+Then when talking with Bill Haley Jnr about his father and the biography he is writing he reminded me that Haley's seminal hit had also been a flipside.

 The original single had Thirteen Women (And Only One Man in Town) on the A side and it wasn't until someone flipped it over that Rock Around the Clock was discovered.